-Description of works

-Description of the details of works offered: current situation on-field, works required, technical details, etc.

-Designs and drawings

-Description of applicable designs and drawings.
-The documents are to be attached to this tenderers' information as annexes
+Description of the details of works offered: current situation on-field, works required, technical details, etc. Designs and drawings Description of applicable designs and drawings.
+The documents are to be attached to this tenderers' information as annexes Inputs offered Type of equipment, estimated labour input, type of expertise, vehicles, tools, etc. Proposed time frame for completion of works and implementation of phases Timeframe for implementation of situations, completion of works, etc.

-Inputs offered

-Type of equipment, estimated labour input, type of expertise, vehicles, tools, etc.

-Proposed time frame for completion of works and implementation of phases particip

-Timeframe for implementation of situations, completion of works, etc.
+particip